Search

 • Quebec

 British Columbia is where things get a bit different.
-Here, you’ll need a class 4 license and this license is broken up into two categories: restricted and unrestricted.
+Here, you’ll need a class 4 license, which is divided into two categories: restricted and unrestricted.

 • The Class 4 restricted license allows up to 10 people, including the driver, in one van at a time.